collectiveaccess/ProvidenceDocs/_source/providence/user/editing/config_rel_types.rst

 * `Viewing Available Relationship Types`_
 * `Creating Relationship Types`_

-All Relationships in CollectiveAccess are defined by Relationship Types.
+All Relationships in CollectiveAccess are reciprocal and are defined by Relationship Types.
 Relationship Types are configurable to suit a multitude of data needs.
-All relationships in CollectiveAccess are reciprocal.

 Relationship Types can be managed via the CollectiveAccess user interface.
 Relationship Types can be created, and also viewed and edited, in the  user interface.